Horse Riding Sports

 Get ready to tackle three-day eventing with tips on building the riding skills, horsemanship, and fitness your horse and body need.

-What do I Need to Start Horse Racing?
+What Do I Need to Start Horse Racing?

 Starting as a jockey means working in stables first, building skills with horses and learning the system from the ground up.

-What is Eventing?
+What Is Eventing?

-Which Breed is Best for Which Equestrian Sport?
+Which Breed Is Best for Which Equestrian Sport?

 Different horse breeds excel at different equestrian sports, so choosing the right one matters if you're serious about your discipline.